hakonlyn/Privat/assignment1/README.md

 ```

  Implement the function body according to the specification.
-Then write unit tests using junit to make sure it works.

  **Exercise 2 - Palindrome: (40% points)**